Mthatha pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Mthatha right now?

-On 25 June 2026, overall pollen levels in Mthatha are low.
-Myrtle is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Mthatha are low.
+Artemisia is the main contributor to airborne pollen, while cypress remain at lower levels

 Will pollen levels change in Mthatha tomorrow?

-On 26 June 2026, pollen conditions in Mthatha will be similar to today, with myrtle at low levels, cypress at low levels
+On 17 July 2026, pollen conditions in Mthatha will be different from today, with artemisia at low levels, cypress at low levels, platanus at low levels

 Is pollen expected to decrease in Mthatha this week?

-According to the five-day outlook, myrtle and cypress pollen levels are expected to gradually decrease, while platanus and artemisia pollen will increase, suggesting mixed conditions later in the week.
+According to the five-day outlook, artemisia, cypress, and platanus pollen levels are expected to gradually decrease, suggesting improving conditions later in the week.

 Which pollen types are currently active in Mthatha?

-On 25 June 2026, Myrtle is the dominant pollen source in Mthatha. cypress are also present but at lower levels. morus, platanus, urtica, and artemisia are not currently active.
+On 16 July 2026, Artemisia is the dominant pollen source in Mthatha. cypress are also present but at lower levels. morus, platanus, and urtica are not currently active.

 When is pollen season in Mthatha?